halk1311/halk1311/README.md

 #### Hi there ✨
 Worked as a technical interpreter but then decided to start from scratch.
 I am now on my way studing ML and feel extremely inspired about it!

+#### Skills

+Python, SQL, regexp, ML

+Also a good command of English and great desire to learn

 #### Education:

 &nbsp;- Computer Linguistics, 2021-2022